ErosM04/link4launches/README.md

 </p>

 #### Details
-By clicking on a specific detail is possible to show a snackbar containing the description:
+By clicking on a specific detail is possible to show a ``Snackbar`` containing the description:

 <p align='center'>
 <img src='./readme_images/detail_snackbar.jpg' width='200'>